 Released two 90’s classics comparable to Katatonia in quality.
 “Rain Without End” is a classic that you can’t avoid if when into this style of music.
 A good band after the comeback as well, while not retaining the same level of emotional impact.

-Long-running Dutch act with many albums in their discography.
+Long-running Dutch act with many quality albums in their discography.
+“On the Crossroads of Souls” below is a standout track with an epic feel.

 Good Australian death/doom with one album from 2012.

 Early Paradise Lost is extremely important for the genre and formed the framework for others bands like Katatonia to build upon.
 They returned to their death/doom ways with “Beneath Broken Earth”, one of the band’s best songs ever.
-Read my review of “Medusa” or check out my list of the 10 best Paradise Lost songs to learn more.
+Check out my list of the 10 best Paradise Lost songs to learn more.

 Finnish band that released three great albums before disappearing into obscurity.
 One of the catchiest death/doom metal bands, as well as one of the best.
 Check out “The Past Nightmares” below for an accessible take on the “Brave Murder Day” sound.